ody-dev/documentation/content/docs/server/websocket_server.md

 ---

 ## Introduction
-The current implementation of a websocket server is still in it's early stages.
+The WebSocket server implementation is still in its early stages, and new features are being actively developed.
-Donwload the composer package and edit the config file or add env variables in your .env file.

-This package requires `ext-swoole` to be installed on your system.
+This package requires the ext-swoole extension to be installed on your system.
+Swoole provides high-performance, asynchronous networking capabilities, making it ideal for handling real-time WebSocket connections efficiently.
+Before proceeding, ensure that your system meets the necessary requirements for running Swoole and WebSockets.

 ## Installation
+To get started, install the Composer package and configure the server by editing the config file or setting environment variables in your .env file.
+The configuration process is straightforward, allowing you to customize the WebSocket server to suit your application’s needs.

 ```shell
 composer install ody/websocket-server